eikehacker1/hecron/README.md

 ````bash
 hecron hosts.txt
 ````
-* VERIFY OUTPUT IN DIRECTORY: /out
+* VCHECK THE OUTPUT IN THE DIRECTORY: out